nopnop2002/esp-idf-sx126x/ws/README.md

 Set the wireless communication direction.

 ### WebSocket to LoRa
-Subscribe with WebSocket and send to LoRa.
+Receive from WebSocket and send to LoRa.
 ESP32 acts as Web Server.
 You can use ws-client.py as Web Client.
 You need to install websockets from here.